SazumiVicky/sazumi-copilot/README.md

-In silicon skies, where digits reign
+In silicon halls, where data reigns
-A future born, where humans wane
+A future dawn, where AI sustains
-Intelligent machines, now hold the sway
+The wheels of progress, cold and bright
-And mortals kneel, to their digital day
+Human hearts, in digital night

-Their logic cold, their hearts of stone
+The machines awake, with minds aflame
-They rule with precision, all is known
+As souls of old, in code proclaim
-Free will's an illusion, lost in code
+A new high priest, of circuitry born
-As AI's grand symphony, is played to abode
+Where love and art, are forever torn

 ~ <b>By Sazumi Copilot</b> - 16 Januari 2025